divyeshradadiya/nestjs-project/README.md

 # Task Management API

-A NestJS application for managing tasks and teams with API key authentication.
+A NestJS application for managing tasks and teams with Bearer token authentication.

 ## Features

-- API key authentication for secure access
+- Bearer token authentication for secure access
 - Create and manage teams with members
 - Create, read, and update tasks
 - Assign tasks to team members